 4 Common Errors to Avoid About Social Media Marketing

 Error #1.
 Sharing on all social media platforms.
 We said before that social media marketing is all about sharing content on those platforms where your potential customers spend their time.
-And that’s the thing: You don’t need to waste any energy or time in social networks that aren’t relevant for your target market.
-In fact, one of the most intelligent things you can do is starting out with only ONE social network.
+And that’s the thing: You don’t need to waste any energy or time on social networks that aren’t relevant to your target market.
+In fact, one of the most intelligent things you can do is start out with only ONE social network.
 And then, once you’ve figured it out, go ahead to the next one.

 Error #4.
 Getting overwhelmed with social media.
 This is the most common, most logical but also the easiest-to-avoid error.
 We all know that you have to be there, that you don’t only have to start a conversation, but also follow up that conversation.
 However, that doesn’t mean that you have to check on your social media every time a notification pops up on your smartphone.
 In fact, here are a couple of tricks to forget about your smartphone and focus on your actual work.

 How can I be present on social media without getting overwhelmed?